Cigarette in restroom at Pittsburgh International starts fire, clears concourse

 Jenny could not say whether the authority would investigate to determine whether an employee or a person contracted by the authority hid the sleeping mat to nap on the job.

 Tom Fontaine is a staff writerfor Trib Total Media.
-He canbe reached at 412-320-7847or email@example.com.There are currently no comments for this story.
+He canbe reached at 412-320-7847or firstname.lastname@example.org.